No other 3 on 3 brand offers the perfect balance of fun and discipline that we have perfected over the past 13 years…

 Additional reasons why “ESP Hockey’s 3 on 3” is tops in Minnesota.
 Another primary ESP objective is to create real parody between teams at each level.
 Parody is a huge developmental benefit in and of itself.
 Athletes need to be making plays against those with similar skill in order for effective individual techniques and uniform team execution to occur.

 Let’s compare ESP Hockey’s 3 on 3 to our “competitors” small ice venues… Where our competitors have “A” & “C” level players on the ice at the same time and even have “girls and boys playing together”, ESP offers all boys leagues & girls only leagues at multiple levels for each, because we understand & embrace the differences between girls & boys ice hockey.
 We want our young men & young women to receive all the unique developmental benefits 3 on 3 provides.
 It’s critical that players and teams are evenly matched.
 Our multiple skill levels along with separate boys and girls levels insure that.
 Everyone knows lower skilled athletes do not challenge and push stronger players, i.e. skating around cones… Higher skilled players and or teams, smother lower skilled competitors and don’t allow them the chance to execute.
 In both instances development is impeded.
 Coaches who are assembling teams in our leagues are provided with tools and guidance from our staff in which to select the right players.
 There are differences in the median level of skill between large and small associations.
 We address those differences so each assembled team has similarly skilled players and all games are competitive no matter where the teams originate from.
+In addition we track all spring game scores and then adjust opponents for fall based on which teams should play each other more or less per those outcomes getting us even closer to ideal parody.

 It’s also important to understand this is not an undisciplined “pond hockey” venue. *Face-offs, touch up off-sides, holding the zone etc., which are all critical parts of a players game each winter, are all components of a disciplined style of play that we’ve created which does five critically important things.
 1. It develops higher individual skill & proficiency in those areas.
 2. It produces a far more intense & serious level of play compared to 3 X 3 that features “lax” rules, such as “take-outs” after goals, off ice officiating, and cherry picking, all of which foster undisciplined, uninspired play.
 3. It introduces man on man defense.
 4. It generates quick recognition of change of possession thereby creating odd man rushes.
 5. It requires a committed effort to maintain offensive possession in tight zones…